Complaints:

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 The Ombudsman is fair, independent, and free to use.
-The Ombudsman will ask you for details of your complaint and a copy of this letter/email (our final response to your complaint).
+The Ombudsman will ask you for details of your complaint and a copy of the response letter/email (findings of your complaint and/or review of your complaint) you received

 The best way to contact the Ombudsman is by: